Summercore/learngit/readme.txt

 #summer added by 2017.07.04
-#
+#file

-git is a version control system. git is a free software.
+Git is a distributed and version control system.
+Git is a free software distributed under the GPL.